prestonharberts/bib/Bible/isa62.md

 > Lift a signal flag for the nations.
 ###### 11
 > Look, the LORD announces to the entire earth:
->  “ Say to Daughter Zion,
+> “Say to Daughter Zion,
->  ‘ Look, your deliverer comes!
+> ‘Look, your deliverer comes!
->  ‘ Look, his reward is with him,
+> ‘Look, his reward is with him,
->  ‘ And his reward goes before him!’”
+> ‘And his reward goes before him!’”
 ###### 12
 > They will be called, “The Holy People,
->  “ The Ones Protected by the LORD.”
+> “The Ones Protected by the LORD.”
 > You will be called, “Sought After,
->  “ City Not Abandoned.”
+> “City Not Abandoned.”